river06/leetcode2/README.md

     - two points: number of left should be greater than number of right.
 Otherwise reset.
 - **remove invalid parentheses**:
     - DFS: don't try to remove the close parenthesis that has been removed.
 Don't remove consecutive open parentheses.
     - BFS: kind of brute force.
 Need to generate all possible combinations.
+- **different ways to add parentheses**: divide and conquer is one way

 ## Arrays
 - **set matrix zeros**: use first row and column to keep flags